 6.3 Termination for Change of Service Provider.
 Licensee acknowledges that the licenses granted hereunder are necessary for provision of the Relevant IANA Services, and that Licensee is required to perform (directly or indirectly through subcontractors to Licensee) the Relevant IANA Services under the Service Agreement.

-[The following provision is applicable to the License Agreements for IANA Numbers and IANA Protocol Parameter Services: Accordingly, if the Relevant Community certifies in writing to Licensor (with a copy to Licensee) that (i) the Service Agreement has validly expired or has been validly terminated in each case in accordance with its terms, and (ii) Licensee and its Affiliates are no longer authorized by the Relevant Community to perform or oversee the performance of the [IANA Number Services/IANA Protocol Parameter Services], then Licensor shall terminate this Agreement by written notice to Licensee specifying the effective date of termination, which date shall be determined by the Relevant Community.]
+Accordingly, if the Relevant Community certifies in writing to Licensor (with a copy to Licensee) that (i) the Service Agreement has validly expired or has been validly terminated in each case in accordance with its terms, and (ii) Licensee and its Affiliates are no longer authorized by the Relevant Community to perform or oversee the performance of the IANA Protocol Parameter Services, then Licensor shall terminate this Agreement by written notice to Licensee specifying the effective date of termination, which date shall be determined by the Relevant Community.

-[The following provision is applicable to the License Agreement for IANA Names Services: Accordingly, if the Names Community certifies in writing to Licensor (with a copy to Licensee) that (i) an SCWG Recommendation (as defined in ICANN’s Bylaws), providing that Licensee and its Affiliates and/or sublicensees (as applicable) shall cease performing and overseeing the performance of the IANA Names Services in all respects, has received each of the approvals required under ICANN’s Bylaws (and such approval has not been rejected by the Empowered Community, a nonprofit association formed under the laws of the State of California, as set forth in ICANN’s Bylaws), and (ii) a third party has been retained and is contractually obligated to perform the IANA Names Services immediately following the termination of this Agreement, then Licensor shall terminate this Agreement by written notice to Licensee specifying the effective date of termination, which date shall be determined by the Relevant Community.]

 6.4 Termination for Breach.
 Either Party may terminate this Agreement following a material, uncured breach of this Agreement by the other Party pursuant to the procedures set forth in Article 7.